 The yells, bells, crashes and bangs that resound around St. Edmundís on a Saturday morning are as teeth-rattling as they are any other day of the week, with one important difference.
 Saturday mornings at St. Edís are optional, and every child you see in on that day is there for one reason only: they want to be.
 With well over half the school in regular attendance every Saturday, thatís a remarkable endorsement of a brave innovation that the Headmaster introduced back in 2003: the results have been extraordinary.

-Optional school is a recognition that the halcyon (at least, for some) days of double science on a Saturday were no longer in step with current thinking.
-Family life has changed, with parents happy to surrender their children to the school for the working days of the week, but with the strong view that weekends should be a time for relaxing.
-In turn, the calendar had long been working against Saturday school with four or five exeats a term, starting on a Friday afternoon.
+Optional school is in recognition that the halcyon days of double science on a Saturday were no longer in step with current thinking.
+Family life has changed, with parents happy to surrender their children to the school for the working days of the week, but with the strong view that weekends should be a time for family and relaxation.